Foreign Investment in Indonesia

 buying agent/agen pembelian.

-Additionally, KP3A can be established in the capital city of provinces and regencies/cities in all Republic of Indonesia territories.
+Additionally, KP3A can be established in the capital city of provinces and regencies/cities in all territories within the Republic of Indonesia territories.
 The activities that can be conducted by KP3A in Indonesia are as follows:

-However, there are limitations which must be complied with by KP3A in conducting business activities.
-The KP3A is prohibited to carry out trading activities and sale transactions both in the early and settlement phases, among others (i) proposing tender; (ii) executing contract; and (iii) settling claims.
+However, there are limitations which must be complied with by KP3A when conducting business activities.
+KP3A is prohibited from engaging in trading activities and sale transactions in both the early and settlement phases.
+This includes actions such as (i) proposing tenders; (ii) executing contracts; and (iii) settling claims.

-In the event that KP3A employs 1 (one) foreign workers than KP3A is required to employ at least 3 (three) experts and/or administrative personnel who are Indonesian citizens, as evidenced by an employment agreement for Indonesian workers by attaching a copy of their ID card and work contract or valid pay slip.
+If KP3A employs 1 (one) foreign worker, it is required to employ a minimum of 3 (three) experts and/or administrative personnel who are Indonesian citizens.
+This requirement is evidenced by an employment agreement for Indonesian workers, with attached copies of their ID card and valid work contracts or valid pay slips.
 It should be noted that the head of KP3A can employ foreign workers for the following positions:

 -